joeldmyers/react-review-2019/README.md

 This is a review of React as it stands in 2019, including latest features like hooks, effects, context, portals.

-To generate a boilerplate HTML file, type html:5 and hit tab.
+To generate a boilerplate HTML file in VS Code, type html:5 and hit tab.

 ## Notes: